 Change Remote Connection Settings

-You can use the following procedure to change the remote connection settings on an RD Session Host server.
+You can use the following procedure to change the remote connection settings on a terminal server.

-On the RD Session Host server, on the Remote tab in the System Properties dialog box, you can change the following remote connection settings:
+On the Remote tab in the System Properties dialog box on the terminal server you can change the following remote connection settings:

 Network Level Authentication requirement for Remote Desktop connections